Post-Newtonian expansion

-In general relativity, post-Newtonian expansions (PN expansions) are used for finding an approximate solution of Einstein field equations for the metric tensor.
+In general relativity, post-Newtonian expansions (PN expansions) are used for finding an approximate solution for the metric tensor in the Einstein field equations.
 The approximations are expanded in small parameters that express orders of deviations from Newton's law of universal gravitation.
 This allows approximations to Einstein's equations to be made in the case of weak fields.
 Higher-order terms can be added to increase accuracy, but for strong fields sometimes it is preferable to solve the complete equations numerically.
 This method is a common mark of effective field theories.
 In the limit, when the small parameters are equal to 0, the post-Newtonian expansion reduces to Newton's law of gravity.

+Applicable range

+The post-Newtonian methods require both low speed masses and weak gravitational fields.
+These requirements are fully met in all solar-system tests of general relativity.
+The high velocities that generate gravitational radiation or the large fields between binary compact objects like pairs of black holes are not adequately modeled by post-Newtonian expansion.
+Cosmological models are based on different physical assumptions and do not benefit from this approximation method.

 Expansion in 1/c^{2}

 The post-Newtonian approximations are expansions in a small parameter, which is the ratio of the velocity of the matter that creates the gravitational field, to the speed of light, which in this case is more precisely called the speed of gravity.
 In the limit, when the fundamental speed of gravity becomes infinite, the post-Newtonian expansion reduces to Newton's law of gravity.

 A systematic study of post-Newtonian expansions within hydrodynamic approximations was developed by Subrahmanyan Chandrasekhar and his colleagues in the 1960s.